 Background: Gustav Fridolin was the youngest member of parliament in Swedish history when he was first elected in 2002.
 He serves as Education Minister in Sweden's current centre-left government and became joint spokesperson for the party in 2011 alongside Åsa Romson, a Stockholm-based lawyer who resigned from her position in 2016 following a series of gaffes.
 Romson was replaced by Minister for International Development Cooperation and former journalist Isabella Lövin, who also became Deputy Prime Minister and has had a less dramatic time at the helm than her predecessor.
 Lövin has even gained something of an international reputation for her criticism of US President Donald Trump on abortion rights.

 Party: The Greens first won seats in the Swedish parliament in 1988.
 They had hoped to become the third largest party in the September 2014 elections, but lost out to the nationalist Sweden Democrats.
 The Greens did, however, enter government for the first time in 2014, after forming a coalition with the Social Democrats.
 The party is focused on fighting climate change and promotes policies designed to protect the planet for future generation.
-Their time in government has been shaped most however by a crisis in 2016 that saw then Housing Minister Mehmet Kaplan quit over allegations he was keeping company with Turkish extremists, Green politician Yasri Khan resign after he refused to shake a female reporter's hand on the grounds that it violated his Muslim faith, and finally the resignation of co-leader Romson, who referred to the 9/11 terrorist attacks as "accidents" in a slip of the tongue on one of Sweden’s most-watched breakfast shows.
+Their time in government has however also been shaped by a crisis in 2016 that saw one of its ministers quit over allegations he was keeping company with Turkish extremists, another Green politician resign after he refused to shake a female reporter's hand on the grounds that it violated his Muslim faith, and finally the resignation of co-leader Romson, who referred to the 9/11 terrorist attacks as “accidents” in a slip of the tongue on one of Sweden's most-watched breakfast shows.

 The Greens have plummeted in the polls and are struggling to take back any meaningful ground despite little controversy since.
-Recovering by the time the September election comes around will be an uphill battle.
+Recovering in the September election will be an uphill battle.

 Number of seats: 25

 Moderate Party (Moderaterna)

 Current role: Party leader and head of the centre-right opposition